Bad Marienberg: Community council

 The council is made up of 23 council members, including the honorary and presiding mayor (Bürgermeister), who were elected in a municipal election on May 25, 2014.

 Mayor

 The mayor is Sabine Willwacher (SPD), re-elected in 2019.

 Willwacher was first elected mayor of the city of Bad Marienberg on May 25, 2014.
-She is succeeding fellow party member Dankwart Neufurth, who had retired after running the office from 2004-2014.
+She is succeeding fellow party member Dankwart Neufurth, who had retired after running the office from 2004 to 2014.

 Town partnerships

 The town maintains partnership arrangements with the district seat of Marienberg in the Ore Mountains (Erzgebirge) and with Pagny-sur-Moselle in France.

 Parks

-Within Bad Marienberg’s town limits is a spa garden with a Kneipp centre and a bandshell where concerts are regularly held in the summer.
+Within Bad Marienberg's town limits is a spa garden with a Kneipp centre and a bandshell where concerts are regularly held in the summer.
 Adjoining this is a new part of the park with a herb garden and a barefoot course.

 Between Bad Marienberg and the outlying centre of Zinhain is the Basaltpark, a disused basalt quarry which is open to the public and laid out with hiking paths, information plaques about the geology, and a museum.
 Right near the Basaltpark is found the Wildpark Bad Marienberg (wildlife park).

 Between Bad Marienberg and Nisterau Bach is the nature reserve of Bacher Lay.